karlgrz/karlgrz.com/site/content/2015-08-04-2fa-gpg-ssh-keys-with-pass-and-yubikey-neo.markdown

 ssb>  2048R/22222222 2015-05-01
 ```

-This shows that my private master key pair (generated on 2015-01-01) is -NOT- on my laptop (sec# means your secret key is not on the current keychain, since I left it on the airgapped USB drive).
+This shows that my private master key pair (generated on 2015-01-01) is __NOT__ on my laptop (sec# means your secret key is not on the current keychain, since I left it on the airgapped USB drive).
 This means if my laptop was stolen, I could revoke all those subkeys, generate new ones with my master private key pair, and then re-publish the new keys to key servers.

 It also shows that I had 2, 4096 bit subkeys generated on 2015-01-01, and 3, 2048 bit subkeys generated on 2015-05-01 that are stubs (the actual private key resides on a smartcard, in this case the Yubikey NEO).